tiyd-rails-2015-08/stack_undertow/README.md

 * Members can receive points for asking Questions, suggesting Answers, or _receiving_ up-votes.
 * Members can _lose_ points for receiving down-votes.
 * Askers can set a Bounty (a number of points) on a Question that is awarded to the Member who suggests the _first_ "accepted" Answer.
-* Asker can award a Bounty for an Answer to a Question with a Bounty on it.
+* Asker automatically awards a Bounty when accepting an Answer to a Question with a Bounty on it.
-  * All or nothing or can she divvy it up?
-  * Does it automatically go to the "accepted" Answer?
 * Visitors can view [a Leaderboard of Members ranked by their points earned](http://stackoverflow.com/users), so that they can see who is most active.

 ## Nightmare Mode